 - Damage to property

-Thefts, in which your checkbook, debit, credit card, social security card or social security number etc. may have been stolen and/or used to purchase other items or services, are considered CREDIT CARD FRAUD and/or IDENTITY THEFT.
+*Thefts, in which your checkbook, debit, credit card, social security card or social security number, etc. may have been stolen and/or used to purchase other items or services, are considered credit card fraud and/or identity theft, and should not be filed online using this application.

 Before You File a Report

-- The event took place in the District of Columbia.
+- The event took place in the District of Columbia, but not on Metrorail, Metrobus, or Metro property.

 - The suspects are not known to you.